elggem/dagor_biped_hardware/README.md

 ### Actuator modules

-We printed the hip and leg modules using 0.28 draft layer height with default settings on an Ender 3 with 0.4mm nozzle in standard PLA.
-For your printer you might need to adjust settings to adjust for clearances.
-Make sure that both the smaller MR105 and bigger 6705 bearings press fit tightly in their places in the modules.
+We printed the modules using 0.28 draft layer height with default settings on an Ender 3 with 0.4mm nozzle in standard PLA.
+For your printer you might need to adjust settings for clearances.
+Make sure that both the smaller MR105 and bigger 6705 bearings press fit tightly in their places.

 ## Actuator assembly